Artium203/BotProject/README.md

 # BotProject
 Must make the swing be connected with the bot when restarting the bot does the same or choosing with the combobox.

-Must make the api connected with the bot after know the choosing.
+Must make the api connected with the bot after knowing the choosing.

 Make a counter of users.